Publication Date: June 6th, 2023

 The ending of Maeve Fly was one of the most brutally tragic and heartbreaking for so many different reasons, and its one that readers can almost see coming, but you still have to wait and find out along with Maeve how it's going to pan out anyway.
 This book is not afraid to test boundaries and to make a mark, and I think it absolutely succeeded in both of those.
 It's weird sometimes to say that I loved a book like this because of how fucked up it is, but I did.
 This book spoke to me on a weird level and I had a hell of a time on this adventure.

 If you're ready for heavily graphic scenes and open discussion of dark topics, then I would absolutely recommend this one.
 It was ultimately a rewarding and unforgettable experience and sure to be one I'll re-read.
 I read the audiobook version and it was perfect.
 Sosie Bacon did an excellent job and I would highly recommend the audio version if you like audiobooks.
 Overall, I've given Maeve Fly five stars!

-*I received a copy of Sky in the Deep courtesy of NetGalley and Wednesday Books in exchange for an honest review.
-This has no effect on my rating of the book.*
+*I received a copy of Maeve Fly courtesy of the publisher in exchange for an honest review.*